kostaspt/laravel-crontab/README.md

 ## Laravel Crontab

-Laravel 5 requires the following command to use the built-in scheduler.
+Laravel 5.x requires you to add the following command to your system's crontab to use the built-in scheduler.

 ```
 * * * * * php /path/to/artisan schedule:run 1>> /dev/null 2>&1
 ```

-This package adds this command in your crontab.
+This package will add this command for you.

 ### Installation